begmuhommet/low-ops-docs/docs/getting-started/prerequisites.md

 ## Required packages

-The following binaries must be present on the machine with access to kubernetes api before starting:
+The following binaries must be present on the machine with access to Kubernetes api before starting:

 - kubectl
 - helm